OpenEvalProject/evals/manuscripts/elife-59162/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/59162/elife-59162-fig4-v1.jpg)

-**Figure 4.:** Caesio cuning (A and B) and Cheilopterus quinquelineatus (C and D).The first blue column in each figure illustrates the control (29.0°C).
+**Figure 4.:** The first blue column in each figure illustrates the control (29.0°C).
 Letters above columns indicate significant differences between treatment groups, determined through multiple comparisons post-hoc testing (based on linear mixed-effects model analysis).
 The white bar denotes data excluded from analyses due to low n, but shown for clarity.
 ‘NS’ denotes that the model did not indicate any significant effects of temperature.
 Error bars are s.e.m., and numbers in parentheses below each category on the x-axis denote sample size.

 ![Figure 5.](https://cdn.elifesciences.org/articles/59162/elife-59162-fig5-v1.jpg)

-**Figure 5.:** Caesio cuning (A and B) and Cheilopterus quinquelineatus (C and D).Estimates of standard (white circles) and maximum (black circles) metabolic rates (A and C) and aerobic scope (ASc = triangles, B and D) are illustrated.
+**Figure 5.:** Estimates of standard (white circles) and maximum (black circles) metabolic rates (A and C) and aerobic scope (ASc = triangles, B and D) are illustrated.
 The first blue data point in panels B and D represent the control (29.0°C).
 Letters above data points indicate significant differences between treatment groups, determined through multiple comparisons post-hoc testing (based on linear mixed-effects model analysis).
 Error bars are s.e.m., and numbers in parentheses below each category on the x-axis denote sample size.

-## Weeks 2 –3: delayed acclimation responses
+### Weeks 2 –3: delayed acclimation responses

 A number of traits exhibited delayed acclimation responses 2–3 weeks after exposure to elevated temperature.
 In C. cuning, blood glucose levels remained elevated until week 2 following high-temperature treatment (pp.c.week2 = 0.029); however, levels did not vary significantly different from controls from week 3 onwards (Figure 1).
 In week 3, C. quinquelineatus showed a peak in LDH activity in the pectoral muscle (pp.c.week3 = 0.021; Figure 2), and spleens contracted by 56.2% (as measured through spleen somatic index, SSI; pp.c.week3 <0.001; Figure 6), when compared to controls.

 ![Figure 6.](https://cdn.elifesciences.org/articles/59162/elife-59162-fig6-v1.jpg)

-**Figure 6.:** Caesio cuning (A and B) and Cheilopterus quinquelineatus (C and D).The first blue column in each figure illustrates the control (29.0°C).
+**Figure 6.:** The first blue column in each figure illustrates the control (29.0°C).
 Letters above columns indicate significant differences between treatment groups, determined through multiple comparisons post-hoc testing (based on linear mixed-effects model analysis).
 ‘NS’ denotes that the model did not indicate any significant effects of temperature.
 Error bars are s.e.m., and numbers in parentheses below each category on the x-axis denote sample size.

 Gill morphology in both species also shifted in weeks 2 and 3.
 Caesio cuning continued to show increased lamellar width through weeks 2 and 3 (pp.c.week2 <0.001; pp.c.week3 <0.001; Figure 4).
 This was augmented in week 3 by a significant increase in total diffusible lamellar perimeter (pp.c.week3 <0.001; Figure 3).
 For C. quinquelineatus, initial epithelial thickness and lamellar width were maintained (Figure 4), but showed a significant decrease in total lamellar perimeter in week 2 (pp.c.week2 <0.001; Figure 3).

 Metabolic rate also continued to change during this time period in both species.
 The acclimation responses initiated by C. cuning culminated in a peak in whole animal MMR and ASc after 3 weeks’ exposure to elevated temperatures when compared to controls (MMR, pp.c.week3 = 0.013; ASc, pp.c.week3 = 0.017; Figure 5).
 Conversely, MMR remained elevated through week 2 for C. quinquelineatus (pp.c.week2 = 0.002; Figure 5).
 This species’ ongoing morphological and biochemical adjustments came with a brief reduction in both SMR and MMR below control values in week 3 (SMR: pp.c.week3 = 0.002; MMR: pp.c.week3 = 0.015), leading ASc to return to control levels in this species (Figure 5).
 Again, C. quinquelineatus exhibited 56% and 38% mortality after exhaustive exercise during weeks 2 and 3, respectively (Appendix 1—figure 1), while no mortality was recorded for C. cuning throughout the study.

-## Weeks 3–5: stabilization of acclimation responses
+### Weeks 3–5: stabilization of acclimation responses

 The succession of physiological parameters began plateauing after 3–5 weeks of continuous exposure to elevated temperatures.
 In C. cuning, CS activity in the gill and pectoral muscle was one of the last parameters to respond to elevated temperatures, as both traits declined to a significant minimum in week 4 (Muscle: pp.c.week4 = 0.011; Gill: pp.c.week4 <0.001) before returning to control levels in week 5 (p p.c.week5 >0.5 for both; Figure 2, Appendix 1—figure 2).
 Caesio cuning also required 4 weeks for all morphological gill parameters to return to control values (pp.c.week4 > Pcutoff), following increased lamellar width in weeks 1–3 and increased lamellar perimeter in week 3 (Figures 3 and 4).
 Conversely, C. quinquelineatus showed no change in gill CS activity but exhibited a peak in CS activity in the pectoral muscle in week 4 (pp.c.week4 = 0.004; Figure 2) and declining muscle LDH activity from weeks 3 to 5 (pp.c.week5 = 0.016; Figure 2).
 In both species, MMR and ASc both returned to control values in week 4 (Figure 5).
 However, in C. quinquelineatus, this was accompanied by a 38.5% mortality rate after exhaustive exercise in weeks 3 and 4 (Appendix 1—figure 1).

-## Past week 5: ongoing acclimation
+### Past week 5: ongoing acclimation

 Several parameters had yet to stabilize in either species after 5 weeks’ exposure to elevated temperatures.
 For C. cuning, spleen [Hb] exhibited a non-significant trend (pp.c.week5 > Pcutoff) to increase over the entire 5-week period culminating in a significant peak in week 5 relative to week 0 (pp.week0.week5=0.007), indicative of ongoing compensatory mechanisms for blood oxygen transport (Figure 6).
 While C. quinquelineatus showed no significant change in spleen [Hb] over the 5-week exposure period, this species did exhibit a significant reduction in spleen somatic index (pp.c.week5 <0.001, Figure 6) from week 3 onwards, through the end of the 5-week exposure period.
 This sequence of physiological responses over 5 weeks (and ongoing acclimation) is summarized in Figure 7.